 Wyatt managed to escape from the jail, and being hung for horse stealing, and when he was through running, he landed in Peoria, Illinois.
 It was going to get a lot worse before it got any better.
 Wyatt and his brother Morgan were running together in Illinois at this time, a lifestyle saturated with booze, prostitutes and seasonal bison massacres in western Kansas.
 The early 1870's were a messy blur, until Wyatt was arrested a couple of times in a brothel, and labeled in the newspaper as the “Peoria bummer.”
 Later the impression would be created that he was gainfully employed hunting for buffalo in north Texas, where he first met Bat Masterson.
 Much later his various biographies would always choose to emphasize his part in the mindless extermination of the American Bison, rather than how he spent his time whore-mongering or pimping in the off-season.

 All of this debauchery may sound like a slippery slope, but in those days it was a veritable police academy, as many famous Old West characters spent their youth harvesting buffalo hides, or gambling in saloons, or dating or even managing prostitutes.
 Sometimes all of the above.
 The Masterson brothers, the Earp brothers, Billy Dixon, Bill Tilghman, Wild Bill Hickok, and of course Buffalo Bill were just a few.
 They were living hard and playing hard in a wasteland of lawlessness and butchery, an unforgiving home of the “quick and the dead.”
 These were the pillars of Hidetowns. ******* Soon the Peoria Bummer would move to Wichita, Kansas to start again, where his brother James operated a brothel, and he brought his woman “Sarah,” alias Sally Heckel with him, where they joined James's wife Bessie Ketchum in running a brothel from 1874 to 1876.
-The rigor depravity of buffalo hunting made James Earp's family business seem magnetic and luxurious.
+The rigor and depravity of buffalo hunting made James Earp's family business seem magnetic and luxurious.
 Wyatt Earp had lots of choices to make about his life, and whether he would ever do anything to return to the man who was once the apple of Urilla's eye.

 No comments: